-11.0 Criticality Safety Criteria for the Handling, Transportation, Storage, and Long-term Waste Management of Reactor Fuel Outside Reactors
+11. Criticality Safety Criteria for the Handling, Transportation, Storage, and Long-term Waste Management of Reactor Fuel Outside Reactors

-Some parts of this section are extracted from ANSI/ANS-8.17-2004, Criticality Safety Criteria for the Handling, Storage, and Transportation of LWR Fuel Outside Reactors, with permission of the publisher, the American Nuclear Society.
+Some parts of this section are extracted from ANSI/ANS-8.17-2004 (Reaffirmed in 2019), Criticality Safety Criteria for the Handling, Storage, and Transportation of LWR Fuel Outside Reactors, with permission of the publisher, the American Nuclear Society.
 The text may have been adapted to make it applicable to Canada's international obligations to IAEA and consistent with CNSC's regulatory requirements.

-For additional information related to the transportation of fissile material, refer to the Packaging and Transport of Nuclear Substances Regulations, the IAEA safety guide Regulations for the Safe Transport of Radioactive Material (TS-R-1)[42], the associated guidance document Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (TS-G-1.1)[43], and RD-364 Joint Canada-United States Guide for Approval of Type B(U) and Fissile Material Transportation Packages [44].
+For additional information related to the transportation of fissile material outside the licensed site, refer to:

+- Packaging and Transport of Nuclear Substances Regulations, 2015 - IAEA safety standard SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material, 2018 Edition [41] - RD-364 Joint Canada-United States Guide for Approval of Type B(U) and Fissile Material Transportation Packages [42] - REGDOC-2.14.1, Information Incorporated by Reference in Canada's Packaging and Transport of Nuclear Substances Regulations, 2015 [43]

 The potential for criticality accidents during the handling, transportation, storage, and long-term waste management of fuel for nuclear reactors represents a health and safety risk to personnel involved in these activities, as well as to the general public.
-Appropriate design of equipment and facilities, handling procedures, and personnel training can minimize this risk.
+Within the boundaries of the licensed site, appropriate design of equipment and facilities, handling procedures, and personnel training can minimize this risk.

 Section 2, Nuclear Criticality Safety in Operations with Fissionable Materials Outside Reactors, provides general criteria for assurance of criticality safety.
-Section 11 (this section) provides additional guidance applicable to handling, transportation, storage, and long-term waste management of reactor fuel units in any phase of the fuel cycle outside the reactor core.
+Section 11 (this section) provides additional information applicable to handling, transportation, storage, and long-term waste management of reactor fuel units in any phase of the fuel cycle outside the reactor core and within the boundaries of the licensed site.